 Section A of the P11d form covers ‘Assets Transferred to Employees’.
 This would cover the value of any assets, including cars and property, that have been transferred from the employer to an employee/director.

 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.

-How to Calculate Value the Benefit of Assets Transferred to Employees
+How to Calculate the Cash Value of Assets Transferred

 The section A value of an asset being transferred should be either: